-The sink in the bathroom is made of Corian.
-In the Owner's Package furnished with this unit you will find care instructions for the Corian countertops and sink in this unit.
-The brass bathroom accessories include a towel bar, a towel ring, a tissue holder, and a robe hook.
-The faucet in the bathroom is a brass single handle faucet by Moen.
-The shower installed is a combination fiberglass tub and shower enclosure.
-Some floorplans may have the corner shower option.
-The accessories accent the brass tub faucet, shower head, hose, and bracket.
+The sink in the bathroom is vacuum formed durable white plastic.
+Use care when cleaning to avoid scratching the surface The bathroom accessories include two towel bars, a tissue holder, and a robe hook.
+The faucet in the bathroom is decor matching with a white dual handle faucet.
+The shower installed is a fiberglass combination tub and shower surround with enclosure.
+The white tub faucet with shower head, hose, and bracket, are decor coordinates with the sink faucet.